Choosing a community platform is a huge decision! This page will help you explore whether Hylo is a good fit for your group.

 Hylo focuses on local, bioregional organizing.
 Our unique geographic map feature helps people understand their shared landscape and makes it easy to connect with other people and opportunities nearby.
 Hylo also makes it easy to share events, projects, resources, discussions, requests, and offers based on location, and tagged with relevant topics.

 Hylo's geographic map helps people understand their shared landscape and makes it easy for people to find other people, projects, and opportunities based on their own location.

 Is Hylo right for my group?

 Purpose-driven groups.
-Hylo is best for groups with a shared identity and purpose who aim to create positive change in the world.
+Hylo is great for groups with a shared identity and purpose who aim to create positive change in the world.

 Networked groups.
 Hylo works for groups of any size and excels at multi-stakeholder collaboration by making it possible to link groups together to form larger networks.

 Place-based groups.
-We are designing Hylo to be especially useful to local or bioregional groups that are grounded in place, or composed of members who are connected to the landscape.
+Hylo is especially useful for local or bioregional groups that are grounded in place, or composed of members who are connected to the landscape.

 Peer-to-peer groups.
 Hylo is designed for decentralized, bottom-up coordination that is needed at this time in history to address our biggest challenges.